Driven to Write seeks once and for all to put the committee design assertion to rest as we examine the defamation of the XJ-S.

 Carefully shaped from Sayer’s mathematical calculations, they controlled the airflow at a crucial area towards the rear quarters of the car, where the airflow is most turbulent.
 Sayer evolved their shape from a good deal of number crunching.
 A notable element to their performance was the twist they exhibited as they flowed rearwards to the rear deck.
 This reduced the drag-inducing wave vortices that spill from the rear of the vehicle as it travels at speed.

-But not only would they contribute to the car’s stability, they also would utterly define the new coupé’s visual character.
+But not only would they contribute to the car’s stability, they also would serve to define the new coupé’s visual character.
 XJ27 then, would be a total departure and perhaps the most radical design ever produced under Sir William’s tenure.
-Thanks to Sayer’s efforts, it would also be the most aerodynamic, [Cd: 0.38] eclipsing that of the E-type by a significant margin.
+Thanks to Sayer’s efforts, it would also be the most aerodynamic, (Cd: 0.38) eclipsing that of the E-type by a significant margin.

-There was some speculation that more comprehensive changes were investigated, (including the re-profiling of the rear screen), but they didn’t get far as Thorpe explained.
+There was some speculation that more comprehensive changes were investigated, but they didn’t get far as Thorpe explained.
 “The car didn’t lend itself to face lifting exercises, it was an entity in itself.”
-Thorpe’s ambivalence was particularly concentrated towards the rear three quarters of the car, pointing out; I didn’t altogether like the buttress effect, and the twist that it had.”
-Thorpe explaining he had approached Sayer on the matter, and was informed that it was an intentional effect to aid ‘aerodynamic spillage’.
+Thorpe’s ambivalence was particularly concentrated towards the rear three quarters of the car.
+I didn’t altogether like the buttress effect, and the twist that it had,” Thorpe explaining he had approached Sayer on the matter, and was informed that it was an intentional effect to aid aerodynamic spillage.

-Thorpe’s comments are notable in that they suggest Sayer was thinking in aviation terms when he formulated XJ27’s shape.
+Thorpe’s comments are notable in that they suggest that Sayer was still thinking in aviation terms when he formulated XJ27’s shape.
 Aerodynamically speaking, spillage occurs when air passes from the high pressure side of a surface to a low pressure side.
 Typically this occurs along the hinge line of an aircraft’s control surfaces, and having formerly worked at Bristol Aviation, he would have understood this principle.

-With Sir William preparing for retirement it seems unimaginable that the man who took such an all-encompassing interest in Jaguar style for so many years would now leave the fashioning of a vital new model solely to a team of untested stylists, yet Bob Knight, speaking with Classic Cars Magazine suggested otherwise, noting, “I took a hand in it and I tried to get Lyons interested but he was already thinking about leaving.
-In the end we just did our best with it and turned it into something saleable.”
+With Sir William preparing for retirement it seems inconceivable that someone who had taken such an all-encompassing interest in Jaguar style for so many years would now leave the fashioning of a vital new model solely to a team of untested stylists, yet Bob Knight, speaking with Classic Cars Magazine suggested otherwise, noting, “I took a hand in it and I tried to get Lyons interested but he was already thinking about leaving.
+In the end we just did our best.”

-In 1972, with changes initiated by Thorpe, XJ27 was approved and its styling frozen for production.
-But this didn’t end the car’s woes.
-Backlogs at Pressed Steel Fisher, body tooling was delayed as the parent company prioritised commercially vital models like the Marina, Maxi and Allegro.
-BLMC’s financial collapse in the winter of 1974 further delayed matters, so two years late, XJ-S was launched into a notably hostile environment.
+In 1972, with changes initiated under Thorpe, XJ27 was officially approved and its styling frozen for production.
+But owing to backlogs at Pressed Steel Fisher, body tooling was delayed as the parent company prioritised commercially vital models like the Marina, Maxi and Allegro.
+BLMC’s financial collapse in the winter of 1974 further delayed matters, so two years late, XJ-S was launched – into a notably hostile environment.

 The E-Type appears on its toes, while the XJ-S with its wide track and low build, hugs the ground.
 The frontal aspect is dominated by the large ovoid headlamp units flanking a narrow strip of grille.
 The departure here from previous Jaguar styling themes is obvious but this treatment was entirely consistent with styling norms of the time where distinctive grille shapes were becoming less compatible with contemporary surfacing.
 It’s possible to see in this too, a flattened version of the E-Type’s air intake.

-Viewed in this manner, the XJ-S appears coiled and purposeful, its muscular stance and strong proportions suggesting power and litheness.
-The car’s low roofline and crouching stature combine elegance with a subtle menace.
+Viewed in this manner, the XJ-S appears coiled and purposeful; its muscular stance and strong proportions suggesting power and litheness, aided by the car’s low roofline and crouching stature which combines elegance with a subtle menace.

 Seen through more critical eyes however, several aspects appear less harmonious.
-The position of the rear wheels in relation to the rear three-quarter light emphasises its short wheelbase and pronounced overhangs.
-The detailing of the canopy area is overly fussy and although it is apparent that the chromed daylight opening surround has been carefully shaped to sympathise with the outline of the sail panels, large swathes of matt black have been applied to lessen the impact of the colossal C-pillars, a device that only serves to emphasise the paucity of the glass area.
+The position of the rear wheels in relation to the rear three-quarter light emphasises the shortness of the wheelbase and pronounced overhangs.
+The detailing of the canopy area is fussy and although it is apparent that the chromed daylight opening surround has been carefully shaped to harmonise with the outline of the sail panels, large swathes of matt black have been applied to lessen the impact of the colossal C-pillars, a device that only serves to emphasise the paucity of the glass area.

-This makes the transition from the assertive front to the slightly melancholic rear seem abrupt.
-Viewed from the rear three quarters, the inward twist of the rear buttresses also makes the rear appear slightly weak, the dipping rear lamp units also contributing to this effect.
+This makes the transition from the assertive front to the rear seem abrupt.
+Viewed from the rear three quarters, the inward twist of the rear buttresses also lends the rear a slightly weak appearance, the dipping rear lamp units also contributing to this somewhat melancholic effect.

-But all visual aspects are overwhelmed by the imposition of enormous US-specification 5-mph bumpers.
-Furthermore, the expanses of matt black suggest a base-trim Ford rather than a top of the range Mercedes-beater, lending the impression of detail design work being subject to a lack of clarity and cost-cutting.
+But the XJ-S’ visuals are totally overwhelmed by the imposition of enormous US-specification 5-mph bumpers.
+Furthermore, the expanses of matt black suggest a base-level Ford rather than a top of the range Mercedes-beater, lending the impression of detail design work being subject to a lack of clarity and cost-cutting.
 Yet beneath the barnacles, the XJ-S was in essence a striking, handsome form.

 The interior styling became another area of departure from accepted norms.
 The most striking aspect being a lack of natural materials.
-Apart from the leather seat facings, the XJ-S interior was a symphony of petrochemicals and a shrine to ’70s minimalism.
-Perceived as a modern interpretation of a sporting Jaguar, linear forms predominated in the shape of the IP and centre console.
+Apart from the leather seat facings, the XJ-S interior was a symphony of petrochemicals and a shrine to ’70s modernism.
+Perceived as an up to date interpretation of a sporting Jaguar, linear forms predominated in the shape of the IP and centre console.

-Widely seen as the most outspoken and irreverent of the UK’s automotive titles, Car was the journal most automotive journalists and commentators looked to and emulated.
-It’s evident the ‘committee-design’ assertion emanated from this source, which illustrates that journalists are as prone to suggestion as anyone.
-The press subsequently appropriated this assertion which over time morphed into established fact.
+Widely seen as the most outspoken and irreverent of the UK’s automotive titles, Car was the journal most automotive journalists and commentators looked towards.
+It’s evident the committee-design assertion emanated from this source, which illustrates that journalists are as prone to suggestion as anyone.
+Certainly this assertion quickly morphed into established fact.